Major Rothman is the Director of Administration.

-Jerry Rothman was hired in October 1985 and began his career as a road patrol deputy coming from Broward County.
-During his 27-year career, his assignments have included Field Training Officer, warrant service as well as intensified traffic enforcement.
-In 1986, he served as a Sex Crimes Investigator.
+He began his law enforcement career in 1985.
+His initial assignments included Field Training Officer, warrant service and intensified traffic enforcement.
+In 1986 to his transfer in 1989, he also served as a Sex Crimes Investigator.

 In 1989, he was assigned to the agency’s accreditation efforts.
 Through his perseverance, the Sheriff's Office attained its first national accreditation.
 He was promoted to Sergeant in charge of accreditation along with planning and research in 1992.

-In 1994, he transferred to road patrol and then became Traffic Unit supervisor in 1996.
+In 1994, he transferred to road patrol and then became the Traffic Unit supervisor in 1996.

 As Lieutenant, he supervised Accreditation, Human Resources, Records and Training.
 He has served the Sheriff’s Office in union contract negotiations as well covering Public Information duties.

 In 2012, he was promoted to Captain of Criminal Investigations.
 While serving in this capacity, he was instrumental in starting the agency's Intelligence Led Policing efforts.
 He also oversaw the expansion of specialized investigations such as a full-time electronic forensic technician, a full-time Internet Crimes Against Children detective, and a full-time Gang squad.

 During his career, he has earned numerous commendations within the Sheriff's Office as well as from other law agencies and organizations.

 He holds a Master’s degree in Management from Warner Southern College.
 He is also a graduate of the Senior Management Institute in Police Executives 34th Session Boston, Massachusetts and Leadership St. Lucie Class 21.
 He is an adjunct faculty member at IRSC for law enforcement management and training.
 Aside from law enforcement, Jerry is committed to community and public service endeavors and serves as a volunteer for several local non-profit agencies